kavya-naik-21/namaste-javascript-notes/notes/season-1/lecture-07.md

 <br>

-- So, **Lexical Environment** = local memory + lexical env of its parent.
+- So, **Lexical Environment** = local memory + reference to the lexical env of its parent.
 Hence, Lexical Environement is the local memory along with the lexical environment of its parent

 - **Lexical**: In hierarchy, In order